-Additionally, the bill amends Section 62.155 of the Health and Safety Code to require that, starting September 1, 2027, the commission will contract with health plan providers through the Managed Care Consumer Choice Program rather than through a competitive procurement process.
-The bill sets a timeline for the commission to begin requesting applications and entering contracts, with a focus on ensuring continuity of care for recipients during the transition to the new program.
-It also includes provisions for the extension of existing contracts and the cancellation of pending procurements for certain programs.
-The act will take effect immediately upon receiving a two-thirds vote or on September 1, 2025, if not.
+Furthermore, the bill amends Section 62.155 of the Health and Safety Code to require the commission to contract with health plan providers through the Managed Care Consumer Choice Program starting September 1, 2027, rather than selecting them through a competitive procurement process.
+It also outlines a timeline for the commission to begin requesting applications and entering contracts, with a focus on ensuring continuity of care for recipients during the transition to the new program.
+The act will take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: Introduced: Health and Safety Code 62.155 (Health and Safety Code 62)